 Explaining what you do in layman’s terms is an important part of succeeding in a technical role, so this high-level overview is a good starting point before diving into the nitty-gritty of your technical experience.

 As we mentioned earlier, panel interviews are one-way companies assess for culture fit by getting multiple perspectives on a candidate.
 This question is an opportunity to honestly state what you’re looking for in an employer–remember, you should want it to be a good fit just as much as they do.

-To formulate your answer, think about the words or phrases that would describe a place you’d like to work at.
-Some examples: collaborative, creative, conservative, structured, relaxed, social, independent, flexible, organized, empowering, transparent.
+To formulate your answer to, “What type of work environment do you prefer?” think about the words or phrases that would describe a place you’d like to work at.
+Some examples are collaborative, creative, conservative, structured, relaxed, social, independent, flexible, organized, empowering, and transparent.

 Just like in a regular interview, a panel interview usually ends with a chance for the candidate to ask questions.
 You can target your questions to individual panel members or address them to the group.
 Here are some sample questions to ask an interview panel.

 1. [Name], could you share more about what it’s like to work on [company team]?

 Since you’ve done your homework on the panelists, you’ll know if one of them works in your prospective department or has held the job you’re applying for.
 This is a great chance to show you’ve done your research and get some valuable first-person intel on what a day on the job looks like.